 Pressures you to have sex when you don’t want to or demandes you to performsexual acts that you’re not comfortable with.

 Destroys your property or keeps your belongings from you.

 Threatens to kill you, your children, your family, and/ or your pets.

 Physically assaults you, such as hitting, kicking, punching, or strangling you

-If you are experiencing one or more of these behaviors in your relationship please don't hesitate to contact us at (816) 561-0550 and email@example.com.
+If you are experiencing any of these in your relationship, contact us for support at 816-349-9371 or email@example.com.

 What is domestic violence?

 A pattern of behaviors used by one partner (the abuser) to maintain power and control over the other (the victim-survivor) in an intimate or dependent relationship.
 These behaviors can cause physical and.or emotional harm, arouse fear or anxiety, prevent a partner from making their own decisions, and/or force them to act in ways they do not want.
 Domestic violence includes physical, sexual, emotional, economic, psychological, and spiritual abuse as well as stalking.
 Domestic violence can occur between intimate partners (spouses, boyfriends/girlfriends, etc.), roommates, family, friends, and caregivers and their clients.

 Domestic violence takes many different forms and several types of abuse may be occurring at the same time.

 Verbal Abuse includes calling you names, insulting you, threatening you, or continually criticizing you.